genelet/mlm/README.md

 ### 2.4) Pairing Bonus (or Binary Bonus)

-It is another type of popular MLM bonus.
-Besides the above *sponsor* tree, member can place another member, called _downline_ to her *pyramid* tree, starting with two direct downlines on her left and right legs.
-Each leg can and only can have one downline.
-As you image, this builds up a private pyramid for each member.
+Another popular type of MLM bonus is the pyramid bonus.
+In addition to the *sponsor* tree, a member can add another member, known as a _downline_, to their *pyramid* tree.
+This starts with two direct downlines on their left and right legs.
+Each leg can only have one downline.
+As you can imagine, this creates a private pyramid for each member.

-We use words *sponsor* and *offspring* in the sponsorship tree, and word *upline* and *downline* in the pyramid tree.
+We use the terms *sponsor* and *offspring* in the sponsorship tree, and *upline* and *downline* in the pyramid tree.

-Downlines in one's pyramid tree, are offsprings of her **direct sponsor and up-generation sponsors** in the sponsor tree (till the first sponsor in the MLM system).
-This means, any of her up-generation sponsors can place a downline to her left or right leg.
-Thus, the up-generation sponsor (in the sponsor tree) becomes new downline's up-generation upline (in the pyramid tree).
+Downlines in one's pyramid tree are offsprings of their **direct sponsor and up-generation sponsors** in the sponsor tree (up to the first sponsor in the MLM system).
+This means that any of their up-generation sponsors can place a downline on their left or right leg.
+Thus, the up-generation sponsor (in the sponsor tree) becomes the new downline's up-generation upline (in the pyramid tree).

-Here is a typical example: a sponsor named Mary refers an offspring to the MLM system.
-Because Mary's two legs are already filled up so she places the offspring under a open leg of downline "John".
-The new member is
+For instance, suppose Mary refers a new member, Karl, to the MLM system.
+Since Mary's two legs are already filled in the pyramid tree, she places Karl under John's left leg, who is a multi-generation offspring of Mary.
+Therefore, Karl is:
-- Mary's direct offspring, sponsorship tree
+- Mary's direct offspring in the sponsorship tree;
-- John's direct downline, pyramid tree
+- John's direct downline in the pyramid tree;
-- Mary's multi-generation downline, pyramid tree
+- Mary's multi-generation downline in the pyramid tree;
-- John and the new member have no relationship in the sponsorship tree.
+- John and Karl have no relationship in the sponsorship tree.

-In the pyramid tree, a newly joint downline will add his package's BV to **all up-generation uplines' relevant legs**.
-The BV values accumulated are called one's *points* or *sales volume*.

-If one gets enough points on both the legs, they will be paired and flushed out, sometimes call *collission*, and then a paring bonus will be generated. *Custom->{BIN}* in *config.json* defines what these parameters are: *unit* is the base unit in *bv*, *rate* for rate to convert BV to dollar amount.
-For example, if someone has 500 bv on the left leg and 400 bv on the right leg, and *unit=200*, the collission will involve 2 units, which is then converted to *$40* (*rate=0.1*) as dollar amount.
-After the flushing, her left leg has 100 bv and right 0 bv.

-Note that if *c_upper=30* is defined in *def_type*, the real compensation she receives will be *$30* instead of *$40*.

-In practice, members have very unbalanced sales volumes on two legs.
-So our system implements another *2:1* type of pairing so as to flush out one's points as fast as possible.
-Whether or not a membership can execute *2:1* is defined in *def_type* as a privilege.
-For example, if one has 1,000 bv on left and 400 bv on right, our system will pair at *800:400*, or 2 units of *2:1*, instead of 2 units of *400:400*.
-After the paring, her points are *200:0*. *rate21* is the rate for this type of pairing.

 The pairing bonus is calculated weekly on days defined in *cron_1week*.

+If a member accumulates enough points on both legs, they will be paired and cleared, sometimes referred to as a *collision*, and a pairing bonus will be generated.
+The parameters for this process are defined in *Custom->{BIN}* in *config.json*: *unit* is the base unit in *bv*, and *rate* is the rate used to convert BV to a dollar amount.
+For example, if a member has 500 bv on the left leg and 400 bv on the right leg, and *unit=200*, the collision will involve 2 units, which is then converted to *$40* (*rate=0.1*) as a dollar amount.
+After the clearing, the member's left leg has 100 bv and the right leg has 0 bv.

+Note that if *c_upper=30* is defined in *def_type*, the actual compensation the member receives will be *$30* instead of *$40*.

+In practice, members often have very unbalanced sales volumes on their two legs.
+Therefore, our system implements a *2:1* type of pairing to clear one's points as quickly as possible.
+Whether a membership can execute *2:1* is defined in *def_type* as a privilege.
+For example, if a member has 1,000 bv on the left and 400 bv on the right, our system will pair at *800:400*, or 2 units of *2:1*, instead of 2 units of *400:400*.
+After the pairing, the member's points are *200:0*. *rate21* is the rate for this type of pairing.

+The pairing bonus is calculated weekly on the days defined in *cron_1week*.

 ### 2.5) Auto Placement and Power Line

-On member portal, one can assign an offspring and a leg, as the default upline for new signups in the pyramid tree.
-This is called *Auto Placement*.
-If the leg is already been occupied by a new signup, the same leg of the new signup will be used automatically as the new default placement.
+On the member portal, one can assign an offspring and a leg as the default upline for new signups in the pyramid tree.
+This is known as *Auto Placement*.
+If the assigned leg is already occupied by a new signup, the same leg of the new signup will automatically be used as the new default placement.

-For example, Mary assigns John's left leg as her *Auto Placement*.
-If Henry joins and occupies John's left leg, Henry's left leg will become the new *Auto Placement* for Mary, and so on, until Mary changes the rule explicitely on her member portal.
+For example, if Mary assigns John's left leg as her *Auto Placement* and Henry joins, occupying John's left leg, Henry's left leg will become the new *Auto Placement* for Mary.
+This will continue until Mary explicitly changes the rule on her member portal.
 This feature helps to build one's *power line* automatically.

-In practice, most members will try to take advantage of powerful upline's power line, so they need only to build up the other lines.
-Member should adjust her *Auto Placement*, so as to optimize the balance of two sales volumes.
+In practice, most members will try to leverage the power line of a strong upline, focusing on building up their other lines.
+Members should adjust their *Auto Placement* to optimize the balance of sales volumes between the two lines.

 ### 2.6) Affiliate Bonus

-This type of bonus is usually applied to selected members in your system.
-Whether or not a member can become affiliate is managed in admin portal's *Membership/Affiliates*.
+This type of bonus is typically applied to privileged members within your system.
+The ability for a member to become an affiliate is managed in the admin portal's *Membership/Affiliates* section.

-During the process to activate a new signup application, your manager can credit the signup to an affiliate.
-The dollar amount the affiliate gets is defined in *Custom->{RATE_affiliate}*.
-For example, if the new signup buys a package of *$1000* and the rate *0.02*, the system will reward *$20* to the affiliate.
+During the process of activating a new signup application, your manager can attribute the signup to an affiliate.
+The dollar amount the affiliate receives is defined in *Custom->{RATE_affiliate}*.
+For example, if the new signup purchases a package worth *$1000* and the rate is *0.02*, the system will reward *$20* to the affiliate.

-The affiliate bonus is calculated weekly on days defined in *cron_1week*.
+The affiliate bonus is calculated weekly on the days defined in *cron_1week*.

 ### 2.7) When to Calculate

-All the bonus calculations are automatically managed by the daily cronjob program *run_daily.pl*.
-Please check section 1.9).
+All bonus calculations are automatically handled by the daily cron job program, *run_daily.pl*.
+Please refer to section 1.9 for more details.

 ### 2.8) Limited Displays